deibit/cansina/README.md

 Cansina is a (yet another) Web Content Discovery Application.

 It takes general available dictionaries of common path and files used by web applications and make URL requests looking back to the server response code.
+Cansina stores the information in a sqlite database (omitting 404 responses).
+One for every new url (think this as a project kind feature) and the same databse for every new payload on the same url.

 It tries to be simple and directed to use doing only one thing: Discover content.